Research & Development Society

 2. You Are Rewarded For Being A Leader And Showing Initiative.

-In industry, you will work at a very fast work pace and be expected to deliver accurate results quickly.
+In R&D, you will work at a very fast work pace and be expected to deliver accurate results quickly.
 This is a good thing.
 It’s even enjoyable.
 Working at a faster pace is enjoyable is because you are working with a team whose goals are aligned with your goals.
 It’s also enjoyable because you are rewarded for finding better ways of doing things.
 If you take the initiative to improve the workflow of a system, improve a product, or make any part of the company better—you’re rewarded.
 The more confidently you take initiative, the more you are rewarded.

 3. You Are Part Of A Supportive And Structured Work Environment.

-Overall, there is a clear and defined corporate ladder in industry.
-The key to climbing this ladder is to take initiative and show leadership skills whenever possible.
+Overall, there is a clear and defined corporate ladder in R&D. The key to climbing this ladder is to take initiative and show leadership skills whenever possible.
 This means going out of your way, without being asked, to improve company systems and to relieve your boss and the company in general of tedious work.

-Industries That Rely On R&D investment
+Industries That Rely On R&D Investment

 Your PhD qualifies you to apply to firms just like these.